akvorado/akvorado/docs/configuration.md

   be equal or smaller to the same setting in the broker configuration)
 - `compression-codec` defines the compression codec to use to compress messages (`none`, `gzip`, `snappy`, `lz4` and `zstd`)

+The topic name is suffixed by the version of the schema.
+For example, if the configured topic is `flows` and the current schema version is 0, the topic used to send received flows will be `flows-v0`.

 If no topic configuration is provided, the topic should already exist in Kafka.
 If a configuration is provided, the topic is created if it